AluBhorta/UCSPy-Engine/docs/design.md

 ![](../data/img/Tanh.png)

-Where a schedule of `1.0` fitnes is infeasible, while a fitness of `0.0` is a perfect solution.
+Where a schedule of `1.0` fitness is infeasible, while a fitness of `0.0` is a perfect solution.

 ### Default

 ![](../data/img/Default.png)

-Where a schedule of `0.0` fitness in infeasible, while a fitness of `1.0` is a perfect solution.
+Where a schedule of `0.0` fitness is infeasible, while a fitness of `1.0` is a perfect solution.

 ### Default Exponential

 ![](../data/img/DefaultExpo.png)

-Where a schedule of `0.0` fitness in infeasible, while a fitness of `1.0` is a perfect solution.
+Where a schedule of `0.0` fitness is infeasible, while a fitness of `1.0` is a perfect solution.

 ---